Hereford Independent. Walkable. Fun.

-Famous for cider apples, soft fruits, and Hereford beef, our verdant county has always produced top quality food and drink revered by chefs across the UK and beyond.
-But in recent years, the indie food culture in the city centre has stepped up to match, as young foodies have returned to Hereford and set up award winning new food businesses here.
+Famous for cider apples, soft fruits, and Hereford beef, our county has always produced top quality food and drink revered by chefs across the UK and beyond.
+But in recent years, the indie food culture in the city centre has stepped up to match, as young foodies have returned to Hereford and set up award-winning food businesses here.
 And don’t miss the chance to try some of the best craft ciders in the world, made locally in Herefordshire.
 Plus, with Herefordshire hopyards an essential part of the UK brewing landscape, you can expect to find plenty of great local beers to enjoy too!

 5 Reasons you'll fall in love with Hereford